Ways To Get Involved

 Working with Wealden District Council, WRAG have a Tenant Involvement Compact, a partnership agreement which sets out how the two organisations will work together to involve tenants, and gives more information on the different ways to get involved.
 You can download the Tenant Involvement Compact (pdf)

-For more information about WRAG you can visit Wealden Residents Action Group (external link)
+For more information about WRAG visit the Wealden Residents Action Group website (external link)

 WRAG hold open meetings every quarter in the Uckfield Civic Centre

 If you would like more information, or would like to get involved with the work of WRAG, or have any issues or concerns you feel WRAG should be aware of please email firstname.lastname@example.org WRAG Secretary

 The Sheltered Housing Residents Group (SHRG) was formed in 2009 and represents tenants and leaseholders or shared owners living in Wealden District Council's 12 Sheltered Housing Schemes.
 Residents of each scheme can elect representatives, who attend monthly SHRG meetings, which are held in a different location each month.